wizsolucoes/ng-application-insights/README.md

   this.configurationService.tenantId = this.whoami();

-  // Tenant ID é configurado para utilização do AppInsights this.errorHandler.setCustomPropertyForApplication(
+  // Tenant ID é configurado para utilização do AppInsights this.appInsightsService.setCustomProperties({
-    'Tenant ID',
+    'Tenant ID': this.configurationService.tenantId,
-    this.configurationService.tenantId
-  );
+  });

   return this.configurationService.getConfig();
 }